JTHolloway/Casino/README.md

 - 09/02/2021 Fixed Bug which caused user info not not update after playing a game.
 - 09/02/2021 Fixed Bug Causing the program to perform an infinate loop if the player gets a Straight Flush
 - 10/02/2021 Fixed Bug with Auido
+- 10/02/2021 Fixed Bug where Ace was not considered High and Low, only high.

 Stats:
 - Storage Size: 15.8MB